 There are several key components of the service model which supports the department's mission to ensure access to quality care for offenders with mental illness:

 ACCESS TO SERVICES.
-Upon referral and triage, an inmate is able to receive services at any time during his/her incarceration.
+Upon referral and triage, an offender is able to receive services at any time during his/her incarceration.

 BROAD REFERRAL NETWORK.
-Inmates may self refer; however, mental health staff routinely receive referrals from medical, line staff, inmate family members and inmate cohorts.
+Offenders may self refer; however, mental health staff routinely receive referrals from medical, line staff, offender family members and offender cohorts.

 ACCESS REGARDLESS OF ABILITY TO PAY.
-Inmates are not charged a fee for services.
+Offenders are not charged a fee for services.

-MANDATORY ASSESSMENT AND SCREENING OF INMATES.
+MANDATORY ASSESSMENT AND SCREENING OF OFFENDERS.
 Per TDOC policy or ACA guidelines, special populations are assessed or screened upon referral.

 TREATMENT AVAILABLE ACROSS ALL CUSTODY LEVELS.
-Treatment is available to inmates regardless of custody level.
+Treatment is available to offenders regardless of custody level.

 FORMULARY MANAGEMENT INCLUDES CURRENT GENERATION OF PSYCHOTROPIC MEDICATIONS.
 The formulary is current with community standards for medication management of mental illness.